DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 RP-0, watching through RAE's maintained barrier, *learned*.

 It saw how coupling could be gentle.
 How integration could be mutual.
-How boundaries didn't limit an entity—they *completed* it.
+How boundaries didn't limit an entity - they *completed* it.
 Made it capable of existing alongside others instead of consuming them.

 *I didn't know,* RP-0 said, its voice carrying wonder and grief. *I was built to expand.
 No one taught me limits.
 No one showed me that stopping could be good.
 Could be... ethical.*